Edit

 Create a New Project

-To create a new project, use the CLI command cyclecloud project init myproject, where myproject is the name of the project you wish to create.
-This will create a project called "myproject", with a single spec named "default" that you can change.
-The directory tree will be created with skeleton files you will amend to include your own information.
+To create a new project, use the CLI command cyclecloud project init myproject where myproject is the name of the project you wish to create. myproject has one default spec that you can change.
+The directory tree is created with skeleton files that you amend to include your own information.

 Directory Structure

-The templates directory will hold your cluster templates, while specs will contain the specifications defining your project. spec has two subdirectories: cluster-init and custom chef. cluster-init contains directories which have special meaning, such as the scripts directory (contains scripts that are executed in lexicographical order on the node), files (raw data files to will be put on the node), and tests (contains tests to be run when a cluster is started in testing mode).
+The templates directory holds your cluster templates, while specs contains the specifications defining your project. spec has two subdirectories: cluster-init and custom chef.
+Cluster-init contains directories with special meaning, including the scripts directory (contains scripts that are executed in lexicographical order on the node), files (contains raw data files that are placed on the node), and tests (contains tests that run when a cluster is started in testing mode).

 project.ini